drshahizan/computer-system/materials/week/week5b.md

 - **Balance Your Critique**: Highlight both the strengths and weaknesses of the article.
 - **Revise and Edit**: Proofread your review for clarity, grammar, and coherence before submission.

----

 ### **5. Submission Requirements**
-- Submit your assignment via [Insert Submission Platform, e.g., Turnitin, Google Classroom] by [Insert Deadline].
+- Submit your assignment via e-learning by 30 Disember 2024.
 - File format: [e.g., Word Document (.docx) or PDF].
 - File naming convention: `[YourName_CriticalReview_ThreadLevelParallelism]`.

----

 ### **6. Additional Resources**
 - Refer to course materials and recommended readings on thread-level parallelism for a broader understanding.
-- For questions or guidance, contact your instructor during office hours or via email at [Insert Contact Information].

----

 **This assignment will help you critically engage with advanced research and deepen your understanding of thread-level parallelism in modern computing architectures.
 Best of luck!**